gwroth89/Project1/README.md

 Is there a difference in crime by legalization status (fully legal, mixed/decriminalized/medical, not legal)?

+Is there a relationship between population growth and legalization status?
+    do states with less population growth have more restrictive cannabis laws (& vice versa)?

 Limitations of the data set - relies on PDs to report who may or may not report to the FBI.